 What’s even more important is that there’s no upper limit for the CCPA fines.
-So if a company the size of Facebook (which has 18 million users in California) has been charged with a CCPA breach, the penalties could reach 45 billion – and that’s just for less serious violations scenarios and not counting statutory damages.
+So, if a company the size of Facebook (which has 18 million users in California) has been charged with a CCPA breach, the penalties could reach $45 billion – and that’s just for less serious violation scenarios and not counting statutory damages.

 - With Safetica, you can quickly run a data audit and find out what types of data are used in your organization.

-- Safetica can give you a full overview of what sensitive or confidential information is stored in your organizations and help you categorize and secure those.
+- Safetica can give you a full overview of what sensitive or confidential information is stored in your organization and help you categorize and secure that data.
 For example, you can quickly set who has access to what type of information and block all activities coming from other accounts.

 - After setting your internal security policies and guidelines, Safetica will keep an eye on everything your employees are doing while handling the data and ensure that they adhere to procedures and security policies.
 Additionally, you will receive a real-time alert for any policy violations or suspicious activity, such as copying sensitive files to an unknown device.